FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 2.rst

 distance downstream of the concrete section to allow the alluvial channel flow area to gradually decrease and become wider and shallower as would occur in the natural setting.

-Floodplain Overland Flow Into The Channel
+Floodplain Overland Flow into the Channel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The floodplain elements contiguous to the channel interior should match the channel thalweg elevation.